 As any sales and marketing expert worth their salt will tell you, to attract customers, you have to know what they’re thinking.
-What are their pain points and their business objectives?
-Then, you have to create messaging and marketing materials that address those needs.
 In commercial real estate, location remains king.
-But you can’t move…
+But you can’t move your building, so what else matters to your prospective tenants?
+How can you create property marketing that will draw their attention?

 The entitlement process is one of the most critical aspects of your architecture or development project.
 If you need a variance, conditional use permit, or similar municipal permission, you’ll be required to go through the entitlement process over and above basic permitting.